One of the most beloved Spanish dishes is the Spanish Omelette.

-- Peel the potatoes and slice them in half lenghtwise.
+- Peel the potatoes and slice them in half lengthwise.
 Then, slice them into 0.5 cm thin slices.
-If the potatoes are very big, you can quarter them lenghtwise.
+If the potatoes are very big, you can quarter them lengthwise.

 - Heat enough olive oil in a pan to cover all the potatoes and poach them on a medium-low fire until the potatoes are cooked (about 30 minutes).

-- While cooking the potatoes, chop the onions finely and fry them on a separate pan on a low fire until they are slightly caramelised (about 20 minutes).
+- While cooking the potatoes, chop the onions finely and fry them on a separate pan on a low fire until they are lightly caramelised (about 20 minutes).

 - Drain both the potatoes and the onions and save the oil from cooking the potatoes for another time.